-Checking and adjusting valve clearances should also be done after the first 500 hours of operation.
+Checking and adjusting valve clearances should also be done one more time after the first 500 hours of operation.
+Then the normal interval will follow (every 2,000 hours).

 Valve clearances should be adjusted when the engine is cold, at least 30 minutes after running.